AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/Scenario_Analysis/README.md

 ## [getEOIRSensorLatLon.m](getEOIRSensorLatLon.m)

 This script accepts inputs of an EOIR sensor path, band number, and time to return a cell array of the ellipsoid lat/lon intersection point of each pixel's boresight in the same format as given by EOIR synthetic scenes.
-Earth must fill the FOV of the sensor.
+If the pixels boresight does not intersect Earth, then the LLA of the point that minimizes detic altitude is given instead.

 ### Dependencies